Directives

 What Profiles Control

-- Compression ratio — Small models get aggressively compressed context (extractive compression keeps the most important sentences)
+- Compression ratio — Small models receive aggressively compressed context (extractive compression retains the highest-scoring sentences)

 - Delimiters — Small models get structured

-[CONTEXT]/[SOURCE]delimiters for clarity - Explicit instructions — Small models get added framing like "You MUST use the context above"
+[CONTEXT]/[SOURCE]delimiters for clarity - Explicit instructions — Small models receive framing like "You MUST use the context above"

 - Tool-call mode — Small models use prompt-based tool descriptions with a

-TOOL_CALL:output marker instead of native function calling - Token budget allocation — Each profile allocates tokens differently across context, tools, few-shot examples, and instructions
+TOOL_CALL:output marker instead of native function calling - Token budget allocation — Each profile splits its token budget differently across context, tools, few-shot examples, and instructions

 Using the DirectiveEngine Directly